Schwarzschild geodesics

 In general relativity, Schwarzschild geodesics describe the motion of test particles in the gravitational field of a central fixed mass $M,$ that is, motion in the Schwarzschild metric.
 Schwarzschild geodesics have been pivotal in the validation of Einstein's theory of general relativity.
 For example, they provide accurate predictions of the anomalous precession of the planets in the Solar System and of the deflection of light by gravity.

 Schwarzschild geodesics pertain only to the motion of particles of masses so small they contribute little to the gravitational field.
-However, they are highly accurate in many astrophysical scenarios provided that $m$ is many-fold smaller than the central mass $M$, e.g., for planets orbiting their sun.
+However, they are highly accurate in many astrophysical scenarios provided that $m$ is many-fold smaller than the central mass $M$, e.g., for planets orbiting their star.
 Schwarzschild geodesics are also a good approximation to the relative motion of two bodies of arbitrary mass, provided that the Schwarzschild mass $M$ is set equal to the sum of the two individual masses $m_1$ and $m_2$.
 This is important in predicting the motion of binary stars in general relativity.

 Historical context

 The Schwarzschild metric is named in honour of its discoverer Karl Schwarzschild, who found the solution in 1915, only about a month after the publication of Einstein's theory of general relativity.
 It was the first exact solution of the Einstein field equations other than the trivial flat space solution.

 In 1931, Yusuke Hagihara published a paper showing that the trajectory of a test particle in the Schwarzschild metric can be expressed in terms of elliptic functions.

+Samuil Kaplan in 1949 has shown that there is a minimum radius for the circular orbit to be stable in Schwarzschild metric.